 A smartwatch is a device that acts both as a time‐keeping device and a ‘general purpose networked computer with an array of sensors’.14 A three‐phase study was carried out with 40 participants and two dermatologists in order to assess a smartwatch‐based mobile device to monitor scratching behaviour.4 Both dermatologists and patients found the device useful for AD management and increased confidence in the measurement of treatment response.
 Further iterations of the smartwatch approach confirmed that it was able to identify night‐time scratching behaviour with >90% accuracy.15 The limitations of a smartwatch‐based design to measure itch include the fact it can only be used to measure nocturnal symptoms due to the confounding effects of daytime movements and the lack of detection of scratching by the other arm, which is especially relevant if eczema is present on the arm of the watch.4 Furthermore, these devices do not have any ability to measure the appearance of skin in atopic dermatitis (without user input), which is a key feature of current scoring systems used for AD severity.

-Beyond atopic dermatitis smartwatches have rapidly penetrated the healthcare space since 2014 and are projected to have the largest share of growth in the wearable medical devices market.16 A systematic review17 on the use of smartwatches in health and wellness deemed them to have the potential to transform health care by enabling near real‐time monitoring of physiological measures and physical activity, whilst also allowing in situ mini surveys and behaviour verification.
+Beyond atopic dermatitis, smartwatches have rapidly penetrated the healthcare space since 2014 and are projected to have the largest share of growth in the wearable medical devices market.16 A systematic review17 on the use of smartwatches in health and wellness deemed them to have the potential to transform health care by enabling near real‐time monitoring of physiological measures and physical activity, whilst also allowing in situ mini surveys and behaviour verification.
 Smartwatches have been showed to accurately measure the heart rate over a five‐minute period daily for 30 days with a difference of 0.89 bpm when validated against an established chest Bio‐harness.18 AD is a stress‐responsive disorder that involves autonomic nervous system dysfunction and thus heart rate variability could indicate itching or distress in patients with AD offering another avenue for monitoring.19 Smartwatches are also already able to accurately track step count and physical activity20 which may offer insight into the activity of patients with AD which may be linked to their quality of life.
 Increasingly smartwatch biosensors are being developed to monitor skin temperature,18 light intensity exposure,21 eating behaviour,22 oxygen saturation and respiratory rate.16

 In addition to automated input of biosensing data, wearable accessories such as smartwatches offer the potential to record user input and responses during daily activities.
 Mobile wellness loggers employ a self‐monitoring system to manage chronic diseases like diabetes, heart failure and sleep disorders.4 They have also been beneficial in depression via high frequency assessment of cognition and mood over an extended period using an Apple Watch in people with major depressive disorder.23 In current practice, 65% of AD patients reported being unable to effectively convey the impact of skin disease to their doctor.
-Utilising smartwatch technology and user self‐reporting an application was developed which promoted the wearer to manually input adjustable parameters such as self‐reported daily mood, foods ingested, intensity and frequency of itch and personal notes.24 Their aim was to allow the monitoring of AD severity, response to treatment and effect on quality of life.
+Utilising smartwatch technology and user self‐reporting an application was developed which promoted the wearer to manually input adjustable parameters such as self‐reported daily mood, foods ingested, intensity and frequency of itch and personal notes,24 thuis facilitating the monitoring of AD severity, response to treatment and effect on quality of life.

 Integrated fabrics, textiles and surface material wearable biosensors